 - Soft corn tortilla: White or yellow will work.

 - Shredded cheese: Any melting cheese will do.
-I prefer queso quesadilla, Monterey jack, or pepper jack.
+I prefer Chihuahua, queso quesadilla, Monterey Jack, or pepper Jack.

 - Optional toppings: I highly recommend cilantro, diced red or white onion, lime wedges, and sliced radish.
-Other topping ideas: sliced avocado, corn, cabbage, and that heart of yours desires.
+Other topping ideas: sliced avocado, corn, cabbage, and anything else that your heart (or better yet, stomach) of yours desires.

 In the case that you are not using leftover birria to make this ramen, you will first need to prepare the birria.
 You can find my recipe here.
 I have also included it in the notes for this recipe which you can find below.

 The next component to prepare is the soft-boiled egg.
 Add one inch of water to a small saucepan and bring it to a boil over high heat.
-Once it is boiling add the egg, cover, and boil for six minutes.
+Once boiling, add the egg, cover, and cook for six minutes.

 Meanwhile, if using leftover birria, transfer two cups to a pot and heat on the stove over medium heat.
 If you don’t have enough consomé left or if you wish to dilute it a bit, you can use water to do so.
 Reduce to a simmer if it begins to boil.

-Once the eggs have finished boiling, transfer them from the saucepan to a bath of ice water or run under cold water until the exterior is cool.
-Peel and set aside.
+Once the eggs have finished boiling, transfer them from the saucepan to a bath of ice water or run under cold water until the exterior is cool then peel and set aside.

-Heat a small skillet lightly coated with oil to medium heat.
+Heat a small skillet lightly coated with oil over medium heat.
 Add the corn tortilla, sprinkle half of it with cheese, then fold over.

 Cook for approximately one minute or until golden brown and crispy, then flip and cook an additional one minute or until golden brown and crispy.
 Remove from heat and rest for one minute.